CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Discussion and Conclusions

 In future work we plan to explore intermediate forms of CARPool between the multivariate and univariate versions we study in this paper.
 Any given entry of $\boldsymbol{y}$ could be predicted by an optimal combination of a small subset of $\boldsymbol{c}$.
 In this case, the variance reduction could be improved compared to the univariate case while the reduced dimension of the control matrix would ensure a stable estimate using a moderate number of simulations.

 The CARPool setup can be applied to numerous ``$N$-body code plus surrogate'' couples for cosmology.
-Rather than using a single surrogate, taking advantage of multiple low-fidelity methods for variance reduction is also a possibility to explore, especially if the cost of running a large number of surrogates is non-neglible.
+It can be used to make high-resolution corrections to low-resolution simulations, while reducing variance.
+This will provide an alternative to the procedure suggested by \citet{2014MNRAS.440.1420R}, where the mass resolution effect is estimated by a polynomial fit of the matter power spectrum ratio, and the work of \citet{2015MNRAS.446.1756B}, where a linear transformation of the low-resolution power spectra preserving the mean and variance is smoothed by a polynomial fit.
+Furthermore, rather than using a single surrogate, taking advantage of multiple low-fidelity methods for variance reduction is also a possibility to explore, especially if the cost of running a large number of surrogates is non-neglible.
 For instance, taking the linear theory as a second surrogate in addition to \texttt{L-PICOLA} would have strongly reduced the number of \texttt{L-PICOLA} runs required to match the variance of the $\boldsymbol{\mu_c}$ estimate to the massively reduced variance of $\boldsymbol{y}-\boldsymbol{\beta}\left(\boldsymbol{c} - \boldsymbol{\mu_c} \right)$.
-In this regard, the multi-fidelity Monte Carlo scheme of \citet{doi:10.1137/15M1046472} and the approximate control variates framework of \citet{GORODETSKY2020109257} are recent examples of techniques that reduce variance with multiple surrogates for a fixed computational budget.
-Furthermore, we can combine CARPool with other techniques.
+In this regard, the multi-fidelity Monte Carlo scheme of \citet{doi:10.1137/15M1046472} and the approximate control variates framework of \citet{GORODETSKY2020109257} are recent techniques that reduce variance with multiple surrogates for a fixed computational budget.
+We can also combine CARPool with other techniques.
 For instance, if the paired-fixed fields initialisation of \citet{2016MNRAS.462L...1A} is found to be unbiased in practice for a particular statistic, then one can combine it with CARPool for further variance reduction.

 The simplicity of the theory behind CARPool makes the method attractive for various applications both in and beyond cosmology, as long as the conditions given above are satisfied.
-Our results suggest that CARPool allows estimating the expectation values of any desired large-scale structure correlators with negligible variances from a small number of accurate simulations, thereby providing a useful complement to analytical approaches such higher-order perturbation theory or effective field theory.
+Our results suggest that CARPool allows estimating the expectation values of any desired large-scale structure correlators with negligible variances from a small number of accurate simulations, thereby providing a useful complement to analytical approaches such as higher-order perturbation theory or effective field theory.
 We are planning to explore a number of these applications in upcoming publications.